Fish!

 Harry Paul is a bestselling author and a senior vice president with the Ken Blanchard Companies.
 He has more than three decades of experience in management and consulting.

-John Christensen is a CEO of ChartHouse Learning Corporation, a writer, and a filmmaker.
+John Christensen is the CEO of ChartHouse Learning Corporation, a writer, and a filmmaker.

 Book Summary

-FISH! encircles the incredible story of what occurs when Mary Jane gets advice from quite questionable business “experts” and learns their four secret of success.
+FISH! encircles the incredible story of what occurs when Mary Jane gets advice from quite questionable business “experts” and learns their four secrets of success.

-Mary Jane Ramirez is a mother and a wife who lives in Southern California, who, after her husband gets a dream job offer in Seattle, moves there with her family.
+Mary Jane Ramirez is a mother and a wife who lives in Southern California,, after her husband gets a dream job offer in Seattle, moves there with her family.
 Soon after, Mary Jane lands a great job in the new city as well.
 Everyone is happy.

 One day, during her work hours, Mary Jane gets a phone call that her husband is in a hospital.